 Change is inevitable.
 As we age we are bound to look back on our past and regret some of our decisions.
-There are times when in the moment we do not see ourselves in the wrong but once some time has elapsed, we look back on our actions and see them as what they were: mistakes and errors of judgment.
+There are times when at the moment we do not see ourselves in the wrong but once some time has elapsed, we look back on our actions and see them as what they were: mistakes and errors of judgment.

 No one is perfect, we all make mistakes but what makes a difference is constantly engaging in self-reflection and striving to be better.
 There is always room for improvement and as long as we keep looking inwards and finding things about ourselves that need to be changed we open ourselves to progress.